CONTENT AND TRIGGER WARNING: This blog contains mentions of suicide and self harm which may be a trigger for some.

-For World Suicide Prevention Day and as part of our Men’s Minds Matter campaign, Sefik opens up about his depression and two suicide attempts, after which he decided to make drastic life changes to prioritise his mental health and rebuild his life.
+For World Suicide Prevention Day and as part of our Men’s Wellbeing Matters campaign, Sefik opens up about his depression and two suicide attempts, after which he decided to make drastic life changes to prioritise his mental health and rebuild his life.

 Sefik is now a Sue Stone Foundation accredited empowerment coach with qualifications in Mental Health in the Workplace and a Mental Health 1st Aider as well as a mental health public speaker.
 He is also the author of “There’s No Shame” where he shares his journey to help others.
 “There’s No Shame” is now available via his website as well as Kindle Amazon and Audible.